 There are various best practices and considerations that should be made when using the tool.

-The tool subsets the input training data into groups to perform cross-validation when the Random option is chose for the Resampling Scheme parameter.
-In this case, any categories with fewer than three data points in the resulting groups will prevent cross-validation and a warning is provided to notify you that the resampling method could not be applied.
+The tool subsets the input training data into groups to perform cross-validation when the Random option is chosen for the Resampling Scheme parameter.
+In this case, any categories with fewer than three data points in the resulting groups will prevent cross-validation, and a warning notifies you that the resampling method could not be applied.
 Running the tool with a lower value for the Number of Groups parameter reduces the chances of encountering this problem by making each group larger and allowing more chances for categories to be part of each group.

 Use the Output Training Features parameter to explore the results of spatial thinning on the Input Point Features value.

-To build a model using spatial thinning and apply the model to all input point features, provide the same features into the Input Point Features and Input Prediction Features parameters.
+To build a model using spatial thinning and apply the model to all input point features, provide the same features in the Input Point Features and Input Prediction Features parameters.

 To decide an appropriate value for the Presence Probability Cutoff parameter, use the Omission Rates and ROC Plot charts

 The Omission Rates chart visualizes how several Presence Probability Cutoff parameter values result in different rates of incorrectly classified presence points, otherwise known as the omission rate.
 While having an omission rate close to 0 is desired, it is also important not to lower the cutoff value simply for the sake of minimizing the omission rate, as this will also minimize how many background points are classified as potential presence (a useful result, in many scenarios).

 To evaluate how different cutoff values impact the rate of background points being classified as presence, use the ROC Plot chart.
 It includes a comparison between correctly classified presence points and background classified as potential presence across different presence probability cutoff values.